kavirajk/AlgoCourse/README.md

 </pre>
 ###Files

-Each problem have following files
+Every problem have following files
 <pre>
 * README.md       - Helps in understanding the problem
 * naive.cc        - Implementation of naive solution for the problem